Hades

 How Their Stories Connect

-Prometheus’ defiance triggered Zeus’ retaliation.
+Prometheus’s defiance triggered Zeus’s retaliation.
 Pandora was the direct consequence of Prometheus’ theft of fire:

 Prometheus gives humanity fire → Zeus retaliates.